| Title: | Monte Carlo Simulations of Time Changes in Sequences |

 ncluster |

 integer vector.
-Range of number of groups.
+Maximum number of groups.
 Default is |

 clustmeth |